sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 * **Deploy model using Flask**:
 Write scripts to train the model using data stored in RDS, obtain user inputs to feed as model data inputs and display model output.

+* **User interface enhancement**:
+Add captivating images and other cosmetic elements to front-end.